Statutory Sick Pay (SSP) - terms

 Description

-This guide is to help you understand the terminology you may come across when dealing with Statutory Sick Pay (SSP).
+This guide is to help you understand the terminology you may come across when dealing with SSP.

 Cause